 Under the name Jamie, Jon and Jerry, the band went on to record three singles for Decca in 1967 - one of which was produced by the legendary record producer and A&R executive, Dick Rowe who unfortunately turned down The Beatles but made up for it by signing The Rolling Stones.
 Furthermore, Jamie, Jon and Jerry toured with Clodagh Rodgers (Come Back and Shake Me) and Hank Locklin the same year and supported artists such as Tammy Wynette (Stand By Your Man), Del Reeves (Girl On The Billboard) and Carl Belew (Your Pretty Brown Eyes) who all made short promotional tours to England and performed at US Air Force bases and, one or two of the larger venues on the 'Fullers Circuit'.

-A few months later, Jerry Hogan also decided he was going to take a break from full-time gigging and it was then that Jon Derek and Albert Lee discussed forming a new band with a slightly more progressive slant.
+A few months later, Jerry Hogan also decided he was going to take a break from full-time gigging to go to university and it was then that Jon Derek and Albert Lee discussed forming a new band with a slightly more progressive slant.
 Pinching the name of this band from a recent Ricky Nelson album release, Country Fever, as they would now become collectively known, consisted of, Jon Derek, Albert Lee, Pat Donaldson and Jed Kelly in it's original line-up.
-Jerry would continue to perform with the band but only on a part-time basis when required for bigger shows and tours.
+Jerry would continue to perform with the band but only on a part-time basis as and when required for bigger shows and tours.
 Pat Donaldson didn't last long though - he quit before the autumn to join 'Sandy Denny and Fotheringay' and was replaced by Pete Oakman (ex-Joe Brown and Lonnie Donegan).

 In November 1968, Jon married his most ardent fan, Sandy.
-They first met at a 'Jamie, Jon and Jerry' gig in 1967.
+They had first met at a 'Jamie, Jon and Jerry' gig in 1967.
 The wedding was held in Ealing, west London which, became Jon's new hometown.

 Albert Lee was quoted to have said in an interview in 2013, "Jon was the driving force behind Country Fever as he had the contacts and therefore secured the work."
 In the latter part of 1968, they toured with Rose Maddox (Sing A Little Song Of Heartache), Jody Miller (Queen of the House) and Guy Mitchell (Singing The Blues).
 In 1969, they were invited to join the 'RCA Stars In Concert' tour with 'Mr Guitar', Chet Atkins, George Hamilton IV (Abilene), Skeeter Davis (The End of the World), Connie Smith (Once A Day), Nat Stuckey (Sweet Thang) and Bobby Bare (Detroit City) which comprised of two UK dates - the 'Walthamstow Granada' and the 'Royal Albert Hall' + two weeks in Europe taking in Germany, The Netherlands, Denmark, Finland, Sweden and Norway.
 As well as having their own spot on the show, Country Fever also backed Connie Smith and Nat Stuckey throughout the tour.
 Connie Smith was so impressed with the band that she was quoted to have said that if she could have afforded them, she would have liked to have taken them back with her to the US as her backing group.
 Nat Stuckey was equally impressed and announced on stage one night that he would love to record with them in the UK.
 Unfortunately, neither materialised but Nat Stuckey did return to the US and name his next album after them - 'Country Fever'.
 Before the year was out, Country Fever toured extensively with Hank Locklin which included a date at Dundee's 'Caird Hall' and also featured The Humblebums (Billy Connolly and Gerry Rafferty).